talibaisi/EduData/CONTRIBUTE.md

 3. You want to add the data analysis or a new dataset

-Once you implement and test your feature or bug-fix, please submit a Pull Request to [https://github.com/bigdata-ustc/EduData](https://github.com/bigdata-ustc/EduData)
+Once you implement and test your feature or bug-fix, please submit a Pull Request merging your changes to the `dev` branch of [https://github.com/bigdata-ustc/EduData](https://github.com/bigdata-ustc/EduData)

 The followings are some helpful guidelines for different types contribution: